throckmorpheus/abyssal-express/README.md

 ### VSCode
 If you open this folder with [VSCode](https://code.visualstudio.com/) it will recommend the extensions you need for Godot and C#.

-In Godot, you'll want to set the C# external editor, so you can automatically switch to VSCode when you open a script from the editor.
+In Godot, you'll want to set the C# external editor so you can automatically switch to VSCode when you open a script from the editor.
 In the top bar of the Godot editor, go to 'Editor' -> 'Editor Settings', then scroll down until you find the 'Dotnet' -> 'Editor' section.
 Set 'External Editor' to 'Visual Studio Code' in the dropdown.